Biden's standing among Americans nosedives in wake of rocky Afghanistan exit, COVID surge

 CLICK HERE TO GET THE FOX NEWS APP

-But the late-summer COVID surge due to the delta variant is another gut punch to the president.
+But the late-summer COVID surge due to the Delta variant is another gut punch to the president.
 Biden’s approval rating on handling the coronavirus in the new ABC News/Washington Post poll stands at 52%-41%.
 The president’s approval is down 10 points from June, when Biden stood at 62%-31%.

 And with rising consumer prices this summer raising economic concerns, the president has also seen his approval on the economy slip, from 52%-41% in an ABC News/Washington Post poll in April to 45%-49%.
 The poll was conducted before Friday’s dismal unemployment report, which was another key indicator that the spread of the delta variant is hampering the economic recovery.